AstitvaSri/Open3D_SparseConvEncoderDecoder/README.md

-# 3D Point Cloud Semantic Segmentation using SparseConvolution based Encoder-Decoder
+# 3D Point Cloud Segmentation using Sparse Convolution.
-The source code for 3D point cloud semantic segmentation using SparseConv, required for GSOC qualification assignment.

 **Highlights of the implementation:**